xkbcommon/libxkbcommon/doc/user-configuration.md

 ## RMLVO vs KcCGST

-Due to how XKB is configured, there is no such thing as a "layout" in XKB itself, or, indeed, any of the rules, models, variant, options ([RMLVO]) described in `struct xkb_rule_names`.
+Due to how XKB is configured, there is no such thing as a “layout” in XKB itself, or, indeed, any of the rules, models, variant, options ([RMLVO]) described in `struct xkb_rule_names`.
 [RMLVO] names are merely lookup keys in the rules file provided by [xkeyboard-config] to map to the correct keycode, compat,